pierrehoudayer/RUBIS/README.md

    ```sh
    git clone https://github.com/pierrehoudayer/RUBIS.git
    ```
-2. Make sure that the standard libraries are up to date running the `setup.py`
+2. Make sure that the standard libraries are up to date by running the `setup.py`
    ```sh
    python setup.py install
    ```